READ BELOW for more information

 Wednesdays, 9:30-11 am

-The Grand-Parenting class will provide a source of information and support for all grandparents with any age grandchild, with grandchildren near or far.
-Offering updates on current cultural issues and technology use that affect children, the class will also include creative crafts and holiday celebrations to use with grandchildren.
-It’s never too late to learn effective ways to love and nurture children, and in the process leave a GRAND legacy for grandchildren.
+The Grand-Parenting class will provide a rich source of information to give insight into effective grand parenting, as well as offer support for the grand parenting journey.
+Participants may have any age grandchild(ren), living locally or away.
+Topics include updates on current issues that affect today's parenting and grandparenting styles, and grand parenting techniques that can complement and enhance the familial system.
+Fun creative ideas and holiday celebrations for bonding with grandchildren are included, with a notebook full of resources.
+It's never too late to learn up-to-date and effective ways to love and nurture children, and in the process, leave a Grand legacy for your grandchildren.

 Need to withdraw from a class?
 Need help registering for a class?
 Contact email@example.com

 Free Trial Class!

 If you have not yet experienced a Parent Education class and would like to find out more, email firstname.lastname@example.org to schedule a FREE trial class and discover how Parent Education can make a difference in your life.